poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 apologize for the fact that they don't, and vow that they're soon going to.

 It's a really remarkable sea-change, even from the middle of last year, when I would talk to some of the leading national security journalists *in the world* who were working on some of the most sensitive information, and virtually none of them knew what PGP or OTR or any other of the leading privacy technologies were, let alone how to use them.
+It's really encouraging to see this technology spreading so pervasively.

+I think that this underscores a really important point, one that gives me great cause for optimism.
+I'm often asked whether I think that the stories that we've been learning over the last six months, the reporting and the debates that have arisen will actually change anything and impose any real limits on the US surveillance state.

+Typically, when people think the answer to that question is yes, the thing that they cite most commonly is probably [really significant], which is that there's going to be some kind of debate, and our representatives in democratic government are going to respond to our debate, and they're going to impose limits with legislative reform.

+None of that is likely to happen.
+The US government and its allies are not going to voluntarily restrict their own surveillance powers in any meaningful way.
+In fact, the tactic of the US government that we've seen over and over, that we've seen historically, is to do the very opposite, which is that when they get caught doing something that brings them disrepute and causes scandal and concern, they're very adept at pretending to reform themselves through symbolic gestures, while at the same time, doing very little, other than placating citizen anger and often increasing their own powers, that created the scandal in the first place.